What We Are Learn On This Post

 QA Metric

-The use of QA metrics is an important part of the software development process.
+QA metrics are an important part of the software development process.

-The purpose of quality measurement in the testing phase is to support decision-making regarding sufficient quality in a project, and whether the product will satisfy its requirements.
-In defect prevention, tests are conducted with an underlying objective to reduce defects down to zero level as far as possible.
-The detection and removal of defects from a system by means of testing guarantees that the final work meets certain standards desired by the customer or organization sponsoring development.
+The purpose of quality measurement in the testing phase is to support decision-making regarding sufficient quality in a project and whether the product will satisfy its requirements.
+In defect prevention, tests are conducted with an underlying objective of reducing defects down to zero level as far as possible.
+Detecting and removing defects from a system through testing guarantees that the final work meets certain standards desired by the customer or organization sponsoring development.

 However measured, quality has never been easy to define or measure, yet it remains one of the key objectives for any organization.
-By analyzing our data intelligently we can try to identify trends and patterns that might help us make better decisions about how best to move forward.
+By analyzing our data intelligently, we can identify trends and patterns that might help us better decide how best to move forward.

 Test case metrics

-A Test Case Specification(TCS) is a document specifying what tests are to be carried out, in which order, and how many times, even if it has not been developed yet during the test process.
+A Test Case Specification(TCS) specifies what tests are to be carried out, in which order, and how many times, even if it has not been developed yet during the test process.
 We should specify what we can do but not how we will do it.
-This might include features that have not yet been implemented; for example, an input validation feature may not exist at this point, so we would specify that must be added before testing begins.
+This might include features that have not yet been implemented; for example, an input validation feature may not exist at this point, so we would specify that it must be added before testing begins.

 Test plan metrics

-It is true that software development projects are rarely successful without proper planning and management of testing activities.
-The term master test plan (MTPL), also referred to as project test strategy or framework, provides a means by which information about the project can be organized in a single document.
+Indeed, software development projects are rarely successful without proper planning and management of testing activities.
+The term master test plan (MTPL), or project test strategy or framework, provides a means by which information about the project can be organized in a single document.
 It is one of the first documents developed during the test planning phase, which gives an overview of the testing effort.

 Testing Effort Metrics

-Test effort metrics provide information about how much effort is devoted to software development and testing.
-When used properly, these metrics can help you predict project completion dates and help build better test plans in the future.
+Test effort metrics inform how much effort is devoted to software development and testing.
+When used properly, these metrics can help you predict project completion dates and help build better test plans.

-These are just four examples of metrics that you can use when working with your team and/or client but there are much more available if you need them (you probably won’t).
-Remember to always keep it simple so they’ll read them and actually make an effort to use these metrics to improve their software testing knowledge.
+You can use These four metrics when working with your team and/or client, but many more are available if you need them (you probably won’t).
+Remember to keep it simple so they’ll read them and try to use these metrics to improve their software testing knowledge.

 Metrics in Software Engineering: Definition & Types